The difference between antigen and antibody is mainly due to the following factors like functional role, specificity factor and foreignness.

 Definition of Antigen

-Antigens are the foreign substances that recognized by the particular antibodies.
-All the antigens cannot induce an immune response but those, which are capable, are known as immunogens.
-The antigen can be bacteria, virus, fungi, etc. other than that it can be dust, pollen grains.
+Antigens are the foreign substances recognized by the particular antibodies.
+All the antigens cannot induce an immune response, but which are capable termed as immunogens.
+The antigens can be bacteria, virus, fungi, etc. and other than that, it can be dust, pollen grains etc.

 - Immunological reactivity